From Disparate Systems to Unified Excellence: How Mission Streamlined Procurement Partners' Healthcare Technology Infrastructure

 Executive Summary

 Procurement Partners, a platform-as-a-service provider of procurement software for non-acute healthcare markets, partnered with Mission to navigate a complex three-company merger and migrate critical systems from Azure to AWS.
-Through Mission's expertise in cloud migration and managed services, Procurement Partners consolidated disparate technology stacks, achieved significant cost savings, improved system uptime to three nines (99.9%), and reduced customer issue resolution time by up to 75%.
+Through Mission's expertise in cloud migration and managed services, Procurement Partners didn't just consolidate disparate technology stacks; they modernized for the future.
+The results included significant cost savings, improved system uptime to three nines (99.9%), and reduced customer issue resolution time by up to 75%.

 About Procurement Partners